senecajs/seneca-stytch-provider/README.md

 ```

 ## Exporting and Extending
-You can export the sdk instance and use it in your own seneca message.
+You can export the SDK instance and use it in your own seneca message.

 for example
 ```js